 Dave Leitao didn’t say it outright, but he implied what everyone who has watched DePaul for the last decade was thinking: DePaul doesn’t win this game.

-When a guy who shot 90% from the free throw line goes to the line up 2 in the closing moments to close you out, you don’t win that game.
+When a guy who shot 90% from the free throw line goes to the line up two in the closing moments to finish you off, you don’t win that game.